min2ha/ukwa-site/content/target/68140/index.en.md

   "subject": "Brexit"
 }

-# Express, The: EU WILL LOSE: Britain heading for ‘fantastic’ future as UK WON'T make Brexit concessions

 In an exclusive interview with the Express, Brexit secretary David Davis claimed that the UK was heading for a fantastic future outside of the EU